 Is the business sector for pizza restaurants in your area growing or shrinking?
 What is driving the market and how can you make sure your business thrives against the competition?

 This section of your pizza takeaway business plan should describe the management structure within the company and give more information on the people holding important roles.

 Describe who is in charge of marketing, sales, administration and other areas that require management.
 For the critical roles, give details of the persons experience in the business area, their qualifications and why they are suitable for the job.
 A copy of their CV can also be included along with details of their remuneration package.

-This may seem excessive, but if your business plan is being written to interest investors then a qualified management team is essential to your success.
+This may seem excessive, but if your business plan for a pizzeria is being written to interest investors then a qualified management team is essential to your success.

 Provide an organizational chart, showing top management right down to the staff making and selling the pizza.

 Information in this section should cover the 4 Ps of marketing: product, price, place and promotion.
 The 4 Ps cover what you are selling, the pricing structure, where you will sell your products from and how you contact your target market.

-A business plan for a pizza shop will need to cover each of these aspects in detail to convince the reader that you know your target market and have a solid plan to make sure your customers find your business.
+A business plan for a pizzeria will need to cover each of these aspects in detail to convince the reader that you know your target market and have a solid plan to make sure your customers find your business.

 If you need investors to provide start-up funding, then your pizzeria business plan must include key accounting reports showing the business viability.

 The income statement or P&L gives an overview of your company’s income and expenses, showing the net income.
 For a new business, an estimation will need to be generated for the coming year.

 The balance sheet is a snapshot of the financial position at a specific time and shows what you own, what is owed to you and what you owe to others.